nwpistols/nwpistols/README.md

 - 👋 Hi, I’m @nwpistols ( Phil )
-- 👀 I’m interested in ...fintech
+- 👀 I’m interested in ...fintech and VR
 - 🌱 I’m currently learning ...Programming and Financial Libraries
-- 💞️ I’m looking to collaborate on ...create erc-20
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...phil@lubroker.com
+- 📫 How to reach me ...bphilhills@gmail.com

 <!---
 nwpistols/nwpistols is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.